samuelldmj/samuelldmj/README.md

 ### 🧩 About Me

-I’m a **Backend Developer** enthusiast about building scalable web systems.
+I am a **Backend Developer** passionate about building scalable and maintainable web systems using clean architecture principles.

--  Exploring **Laravel**, **NestJS**, and **TypeScript** for production-level backend development.
+-  Currently working with Laravel, exploring NestJS, and TypeScript for production-grade backend development.
--  Currently learning: **nestjs, system design**
+-  Actively learning NestJS and System Design to strengthen my backend engineering skills.
--  Career goal: To transition from backend development to a career in cloud engineering, focusing on building, securing, and automating scalable cloud infrastructure to support high-performance applications
+-  Career Goal: Transition into Cloud Engineering, focusing on designing, securing, and automating scalable cloud infrastructure that supports high-performance applications.

 ---